 Examines interface phenomena between pragmatics and language acquisition.
 Students will learn theoretical issues of semantics/pragmatics and the theory of the first language acquisition.
 Target languages to examine various phenomena are Chinese, Japanese, Korean and English.
 (Quantitative and Symbolic Reasoning.)
+Prerequisite, For those taking 319, consult with the instructor.
 (Same as Linguistics 219/319.)
 Kamiya.

 Advanced Japanese II.